lcarnevale/esp32-yl69/README.md

 ## How to Use it
 There are few steps to follow for running this component.
 Take a look at the list below.

-1. First of all, clone this repository or download latest release [here]()
+1. First of all, clone this repository or download latest release

 2. Set up the esp32-yl69 component into the *requires* of your *CMakeLists.txt*
 ```C